dracaruss/Parse_Nessus_Report/README.md

 The first command removes the "downloaded from the internet" mark from the file.
 The second command lets you run local scripts under your own user account, and it does not need administrator rights.
 After that, the script runs normally as `.\nessus2report.ps1`.

-_Every time you download a new copy of the script, run `Unblock-File .\nessus2report.ps1` again, because the fresh download is marked as blocked too.
-The execution policy command only needs to be run once._

 ```powershell
 .\nessus2report.ps1 -i .\internal.nessus -c "Acme Health Inc" -a ACME -r assessment
 ```